renzescalera/cypress-open-library-e2e-tests/README.md

      Functions:
      `performLogIn` - This function performs the entire Log In process from filling out username and password input field and clicking the log in button.
 It take an object as a parameter that contains the login details and it also has an error handling that it throws an error if it is not a valid parameter.

-     @parameter: credentials (Object) - Contains the log in credentials such as username and password in a key-value pair format or JSON object format
+     - parameter: credentials (Object) - Contains the log in credentials such as username and password in a key-value pair format or JSON object format
-     @example usage: logIn.performLogIn({username: 'fakeEmail@test.com', password: 'Pass123'})
+     - example usage: logIn.performLogIn({username: 'fakeEmail@test.com', password: 'Pass123'})

-   # PageIndex.js
+   #### PageIndex.js

    - Serves as a centralized entry point for importing, exporting and creating instances of the page-objects.

-   # SearchBooksPage.js
+   #### SearchBooksPage.js

    - This class contains the selectors that are used in Search Books page
      Selectors: